gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 -----

-_2024-02: updated for OpenTelemetry 1.35.x and JVM instrumentation 2.1.x.
-JVM metrics renamed._
+_2024-02: updated for OpenTelemetry 1.35.x and JVM instrumentation 2.1.x (JVM metrics renamed), add documentation about automatic instrumentation._

-_2023-06: updated for OpenTelemetry 1.27.x.
-New runtime-telemetry module and JVM metrics renamed._
+_2023-06: updated for OpenTelemetry 1.27.x (new runtime-telemetry module and JVM metrics renamed)._

 _Content of this article has been written with the OpenTelemetry version 1.21.x available as of December 2022.
 Post a comment if you notice something obsolete at the time of reading._